Revised by Karoline M. Lewis (8/24)

 H. Peter and the Beloved Disciple (John 21:15-25)

-Peter had denied Jesus, but now confesses three times that he loves Jesus, and Jesus directs him to feed the flock of believers, even as the beloved disciple will serve as a special witness whose testimony is preserved in the Gospel of John.
+Peter had denied being one of Jesus’ disciples, but now confesses three times that he loves Jesus, and Jesus directs him to feed the flock of believers, even as the beloved disciple will serve as a special witness whose testimony is preserved in the Gospel of John.